QubesOS/qubes-doc/reference/dom0-tools/qvm-service.md

 SUPPORTED SERVICES
 ------------------

-This list can be incomplete as VM can implement any additional service without knowlege of qubes-core code.
+This list can be incomplete as VM can implement any additional service without knowledge of qubes-core code.

 meminfo-writer
 Default: enabled everywhere excluding NetVM

 This service reports VM memory usage to dom0, which effectively enables dynamic memory management for the VM.

 *Note:* this service is enforced to be set by dom0 code.
-If you try to remove it (reset to defult state), will be recreated with the rule: enabled if VM have no PCI devices assigned, otherwise disabled.
+If you try to remove it (reset to default state), will be recreated with the rule: enabled if VM have no PCI devices assigned, otherwise disabled.

 qubes-dvm
 Default: disabled